feliperomero3/node-practical-book/README.md

 1. Clone the project.
 1. Open a terminal in the root directory.
-1. Change to any root level directory (there is one self-contained project for each directory).
+1. Change to any directory under `src` (there is one self-contained project for each directory).
 1. Run `npm install`.
 1. Run `node src/app.js`.
 1. Open your web browser.